-In this post, we’ve broken down eLearning into its most popular forms and features – such as microlearning, mobile learning, and gamification – and finished with some general eLearning stats to help you modernize your team training and make the eLearning decisions for your teams in 2020.
+To give you a better understanding of this changing sector, we’ve broken down eLearning into its most popular forms and features – such as microlearning, mobile learning, and gamification – and finished with some compelling eLearning statistics to help you modernize your team training and make the eLearning decisions for your teams in 2021.

 EdApp is a leader in eLearning.
 As one of the leading mobile microlearning platforms in the market delivering over 50,000 lessons per day, EdApp’s internal data offers a unique glimpse into an underreported market.

-- The average micro-lesson takes 5 to 7 minutes to complete.
-(Source: 2020 EdApp internal data)
+- The average microlesson takes less than 10 minutes to complete.
+(Source: 2021 EdApp internal data)

-- There are an average of 4 lessons in a microlearning course.
-(Source: 2020 EdApp internal data)
+- There is an average of 4 lessons in a microlearning course.
+(Source: 2021 EdApp internal data)

 - Microlearning is 17 percent more efficient than traditional, longer-duration courses.
 (Source: Journal of Applied Psychology)

 - The typical amount of uninterrupted work in an office is 11 minutes, with an employee switching between devices up to 21 times per hour.
 (Source: James Hewitt Performance)

 - Microlearning results in learner engagement to soar from an industry average of 15 percent up to 90 percent.
 (Source: EdApp)